osrf/gazebo_tutorials/install_ubuntu/tutorial_11.0.md

-# Install Gazebo using Ubuntu packages
+# Install Gazebo-classic using Ubuntu packages

-This tutorial covers the installation of Gazebo packages using the `packages.osrfoundation.org` repository, designed for those who want to follow the faster development path but still a stable one.
+This tutorial covers the installation of Gazebo-classic packages using the `packages.osrfoundation.org` repository, designed for those who want to follow the faster development path but still a stable one.